Blue Hearts (album)

-Blue Hearts is an album by the American alternative rock musician Bob Mould, released in 2020.
+Blue Hearts is the 14th solo album by the American alternative rock musician Bob Mould, released in 2020.
 Mould considered the tracks to be protest songs.

 The album peaked at No. 181 on the Billboard 200.

 Production

 Mould was joined on the album by drummer Jon Wurster and bassist Jason Narducy.
 Thirteen of Blue Hearts 14 tracks are less than three minutes in length.
 Produced by Mould, it was recorded at Electrical Audio, in Chicago.

 Critical reception

 The New Yorker concluded that Mould "calls forth his hardest and most focussed music in years ...
 These tuneful guitar blitzkriegs have plenty of room for playfulness alongside the bile."
 Rolling Stone wrote that "what makes it jaw-dropping is the precision with which Mould has focused his ire on conservatives, evangelicals, homophobes, while leaving room for some self-criticism as well."

 The Morning Call thought that the "blunt lyrics are matched by a furious musical assault."
 The Winnipeg Free Press determined that "Narducy and Wurster ... are lifers and whose relentless rock ‘n’ roll groove is the perfect complement to Mould’s spiky melodicism."
 The Sunday Times opined that the album "represents a howl of anger, its muddy production heightening the sense of gloom and claustrophobia."

 AllMusic deemed the album "a fast, furious, passionate broadside," writing that "the sound of Blue Hearts bears a certain resemblance to the music Mould made with Hüsker Dü in its physical power and lack of emotional compromise."